-3.6 Twist the loop like a blender (or like you are trying to start a fire) to mix and suspend the cells in the liquid while keeping the tube in the cold station.
+3.6 While keeping the T. Buffer tube on the cold station, twist the loop like a blender (or like you are trying to start a fire) to mix and suspend the cells in the liquid while keeping the tube in the cold station.
+You don't have to twist too vigorously as this could break off the loop.

 When successful, the solution should be slightly cloudy, and there should be no clumps floating in the solution.
 You may have to mix vigorously for up to 45 seconds.
 If you see clumps, keep blending.
-You can lift the tube out of the cold station to see through, but replace it quickly into the cold station to keep it cool.
+You can lift the tube out of the cold station to see whether the T. Buffer is cloudy and the clumps are gone, but replace it quickly into the cold station to keep it cool.